nginxinc/nginx-loadbalancer-kubernetes/docs/tcp/tcp-installation-guide.md

 <br/>

-The Nginx Ingress Controller in this Solution is the destination target for traffic (north-south) that is being sent to the cluster.
+The NGINX Ingress Controller in this Solution is the destination target for traffic (north-south) that is being sent to the cluster.
 The installation of the actual Ingress Controller is outside the scope of this installation guide, but we include the links to the docs for your reference.  `The NIC installation must follow the documents exactly as written,` as this Solution refers to the `nginx-ingress` namespace and service objects.  **Only the very last step is changed.**

-NOTE: This Solution only works with nginx-ingress from Nginx.
-It will `not` work with the Community version of Ingress, called ingress-nginx.
+NOTE: This Solution only works with nginx-ingress from NGINX.
+It will not work with the Community version of Ingress, called ingress-nginx.

-If you are unsure which Ingress Controller you are running, check out the blog on Nginx.com:
+If you are unsure which Ingress Controller you are running, check out the blog on nginx.com:
 https://www.nginx.com/blog/guide-to-choosing-ingress-controller-part-4-nginx-ingress-controller-options